 Hyperlexia is characterised by an intense fascination with letters or numbers or, in younger people, an ability to read far beyond their age.
 People with hyperlexia may, nevertheless, have difficulty understanding verbal language and interacting and socialising with others.
 Find out more at Hyperlexia UK.

-People with autism can have different 'degrees' of learning disability, which can affect all aspects of their life, from studying in school to learning how to wash themselves or make a meal.
+Autistic people can have different 'degrees' of learning disability, which can affect all aspects of their life, from studying in school to learning how to wash themselves or make a meal.
 Some people will be able to live fairly independently - although they may need a degree of support to achieve this - while others may require lifelong, specialist support.
 People with a diagnosis of Asperger syndrome do not usually have accompanying learning disabilities, but may still have specific learning difficulties, such as dyslexia.

 Find out more from BILD, Foundation for people with Learning Disabilities, and Mencap (0808 808 1111).